 If you’re visiting Boston and want to be able to see the skyline from your hotel, here are some top options.
 Since these hotels are in prime locations, prices are on the higher side ($200+ per night), but you may be able to get better deals in the off season.

 This section contains affiliate links, meaning that I earn a small commission from any bookings made through these links, at no extra cost to you.
 This income keeps this blog running and is much appreciated!

 The Royal Sonesta Hotel is right along the water on the Cambridge side of the Charles River.
 The Museum of Science and the iconic Longfellow Bridge are just a short walk away.
 You can even dine outside at the hotel restaurant with the city skyline in the background.

-Yotel is in the heart of trendy Seaport, with shops like Lululemon and Fjällräven just acrosss the street.
+YOTEL is in the heart of trendy Seaport, with shops like Lululemon and Fjällräven just across the street.
 The hotel itself is also pretty trendy, offering tiny “cabins” that are designed to be space-efficient and high-tech (think smart beds, mood lighting, etc.).
-Yotel also has a rooftop terrace with a stunning view of the city.
+YOTEL also has a rooftop terrace with a stunning view of the city.

 Nearby attractions include the Institute of Contemporary Art, Boston Children’s Museum, and Fan Pier Park.

 Located close to the airport, Hyatt Regency Boston Harbor is across the water from downtown Boston, offering panoramic views of the city.
 The Boston skyline can be seen from the outdoor patio, select rooms, and their indoor restaurant.